Operation Hat Trick (OHT) Overview

 “Your support, totaling $20,000, over the past four years, has helped the Semper Fi Fund to grow and evolve our programs to meet the changing needs of our service members and their families.”

 —Karen Guenther, President, Executive Director and Founder, Semper Fi Fund

 “Ma’am, you’ve almost made me feel normal today,and maybe,just maybe my 5 year old won’t be afraid of me when he comes to visit today”

 — Severely burned patient at Walter Reed National Military Medical Center upon receiving an OHT hat

 “Operation Hat Trick is an incredible organization that we are tremendously proud to support.
 Watching OHT’s growth over the years has been inspiring,and we are so grateful to have the opportunity to contribute to their success and aid in the imperative work that they do in supporting our troops.”

 — Steven D’Angelo, co-owner of ’47

-“I can only say one thing and that is AWESOME … I am amazed at what you have put together for wounded soldiers.
+“I can only say one thing and that is AWESOME … I am amazed at what you have put together for our wounded warriors.
 Just a wrought iron vision for you … I remember when I got wounded and I was getting a quilt that was sewn together by an old patriotic woman who belonged to a church in Indiana.
-I have no words to describe what it’s like to receive something that was given from an American to a wounded soldier who is sitting in a hospital bed feeling helpless.
+I have no words to describe what it’s like to receive something that was given from an American to a wounded service member who is sitting in a hospital bed feeling helpless.
 It truly is beyond comprehension.”

 — SEAL teammate of Nate and Mike